ultralytics/yolov5/README.md

-Add these your toolkit to ensure you get the most out of your training experience:
+Add these to your toolkit to ensure you get the most out of your training experience:

-* [Weights & Biases](https://wandb.ai/site?utm_campaign=repo_yolo_wandbtutorial) - Build better models faster with experiment tracking, dataset versioning, and model management.
+* [Weights & Biases](https://wandb.ai/site?utm_campaign=repo_yolo_wandbtutorial) - Experiment tracking, dataset versioning, and model management integration.
-* [Supervisely](https://app.supervise.ly/signup) - Training and deployment platform for YOLOv5 models.
+* [Supervisely](https://app.supervise.ly/signup) - YOLOv5 training and deployment integration.

-## <div align="center">Contribute and Win</div>
+## <div align="center">Compete and Win</div>

-We are super excited to announce our first-ever Ultralytics YOLOv5 🚀 EXPORT Competition with **$10,000** in cash prizes!
+We are super excited about our first-ever Ultralytics YOLOv5 🚀 EXPORT Competition with **$10,000** in cash prizes!

 <div align="center">
 <a href="https://github.com/ultralytics/yolov5/discussions/3213">